-Chicagi Union Station Power House, Designed by Graham, Anderson, Probst and White.
+Union Station Power House, Designed by Graham, Anderson, Probst and White.
 Photo Credit: Eric Allix Rogers

 Chicago has one of the largest and finest 20th Century public art collections in the world.
 Downtown Chicago is host to more than 100 sculptures, mosaics and paintings displayed in plazas, park spaces and the lobbies of both private and public buildings.

 Contemporary 20th Century artwork in Chicago’s public spaces began with the dedication of The Picasso in 1967, on the Richard J. Daley Center Plaza (formerly known as the Chicago Civic Center and Plaza).
 The installation of The Picasso sparked an interest in investing in public art for public and private buildings and other developments.
 In the 50 years since that first installation, Chicago has enjoyed the continued investment in high-quality art work by world renowned artists.
 These world-class masterpieces are often placed by architects, working with their creators in public plazas and semi-public interior spaces within the Loop and Downtown.
 The Loop’s exceptional collection of 20th Century artwork is the result of visionary architects and artists working in close collaboration to provide the public with free access to masterworks of visual art.